zappybiby/LLMPlaysWarsim/README.md

 - In Warsim, manually disable ASCII in the settings
 - Have Warsim already running and in the main menu (does not support starting from kingdom menu yet)
 - Run the pyw script (```pythonw main.pyw```).
+- Note: Make sure the game console is sized so that all text is visible to you.
+You can resize the font and have the game unfocused without issue, but all lines in the game have to be visible for this to work.

 ## What this does
 - Looks for existing save game (default LLMSave.txt), if it does not exist, quickstarts new game, enables autorecruitment, then passes off to LLM.